determined-ai/determined/docs/manage/config-policies.rst

      resources:
        priority_limit: <experiment limit>

-The following configuration policy example constrains the priority limit per task.
-This is configured in the Config Policies > Tasks tab.
+The following policy is configured in the Config Policies > Tasks tab.

 -  Tasks